wkim7015/Back_up_0.1/README.md

 * This function is to copy all files in a given directory.
 * If they are protected or not found in the path, then the function will raise correspond errors.

+## 6. automation function ##

+* This function is to run main at the given specific times.

 ## Problems ##